AyuSharma-dev/Salesforce-TicTacToe/README.md

 >**Caution**: I don't suggest this type of Authorization in Production Environments or Enterprise development 	   as this expose sensitive information.
 I would suggest to use either JWT or Oauth2.0 to get the Authorization Done.

-## One Last and Small thing Update the CSS File
+## One Last and Small thing Update the CSS and JS File

 **In TicTacToe.css marked and markedOpponent class's Background URL should be opposite.**
 For example